Want to learn how to speed up your Squarespace website? You’re in the right place!

 This is actually a recommendation directly from Squarespace.

 When a browser first loads a page, it downloads all of that page’s content.
 If your page has a lot of content, the browser will have more work to do, resulting in a slower loading page.

-If a specific page on your website is loading especially slow, follow the Squarespace official tutorial here to check the size of your page.
+If a specific page on your website is loading especially slowly, follow the Squarespace official tutorial here to check the size of your page.

 Need to reduce your page size?
-Heres a few things you can do for faster loading:
+Here are a few things you can do for faster loading: